linuxkay/IncreaseWebCamFPS/README.md

 However, one benefit of using imtuils in single core system is more stable than cv2.VideoCapture.

-Using imutils in multile core gives better results
+Using imutils in multile core system gives better results

 # Author